a2roger/backup/w1_generativeart/readme.md

 Animates the change in position of circle Agents in a grid using controlled random generators.

-This sketch calls `Agent.update()` from an event functions other than `draw()`: `draw()` is called each frame to enable the circles to animate, but `Agent.update()` is called when SPACE is pressed, updating the positions for the agents to animate to using GreenSock animation library.
+This sketch calls `Agent.update()` from an event function other than `draw()`: `draw()` is called each frame to enable the circles to animate, but `Agent.update()` is called when SPACE is pressed, updating the positions for the agents to animate to using GreenSock animation library.

 This sketch uses `randomSeed()` to seed the random number generator; this means that each time the code is run, the results of the `random()` calls (and the resulting compositions) will be the same.

+> Using a _random seed_ is a great way to recreate a composition later.

 See also GD **P.2.1.2**, and these code examples: